 25B.
-Beyond the requirement that local governments secure opioid settlement funds in a special revenue fund, do the MOA and SAAF require that local governments provide separate accounting or reporting depending on the source of the funds?
+Beyond the requirement that local governments secure opioid settlement funds in a special revenue fund, do the MOA and SAAF require that local governments engage in separate accounting or reporting activities depending on the source of the funds?

 No. The MOA and SAAF state that each local government receiving opioid settlement funds must secure and account for all such funds in a special revenue fund.
-Beyond that requirement, the MOA and SAAF do not mandate separate accounting or reporting based on the specific source of the funds at issue -i.e., whether the funds in question stem from a particular Wave One Settlement, Wave Two Settlement, or bankruptcy resolution.
+Beyond that requirement, the MOA and SAAF do not mandate that local governments engage in separate accounting or reporting activities based on the specific source of the funds at issue - i.e., whether the funds stem from a particular Wave One Settlement, Wave Two Settlement, or bankruptcy resolution.